-Students are required to make a single motor robot which can simulate the breaststroke swimming action by applying mechanical principles.
+Students are required to make a single motor robot that simulates the breaststroke swimming action by applying mechanical principles.

-- The robot operates only with one motor which must be beneath the 1. water surface when the robot is swimming in the water.
+- 1. The robot operates only with one motor which must be beneath the water surface when the robot is swimming in the water.
 Contestants must use the Desktop Hand Generator provided by the Organizer to supply power to the robot.
 Hence the robot must be equipped with a 2.1mm socket for connection to the Desktop Hand Generator. - 2.
 Whether it is in the course of inspection or competition, the size of the robot cannot exceed 300mm long, 150mm wide and 180mm tall.
-The arm cannot be less than 70mm long, 8mm wide and 2mm thick.
+The arm cannot be less than 40mm long (distance between the shaft and the finger tip), the narrowest part not less than 8mm wide and the thinnest part not less than 2mm thick.
 The leg including the foot cannot be less than 100mm long.
 The area of the foot cannot exceed 25mm x 40 mm.
-A ping-pong must be used as head. - Only one piece of floating object not exceeding 80mm long, 30mm wide and 30mm 3. tall may be installed on to the robot.
+A ping-pong must be used as head. - 3.
+Only one piece of floating object not exceeding 80mm long, 30mm wide and 30mm tall may be installed on to the robot.
 These dimensions are not inter-changeable.
-The robot could only have a body and four limbs.
-Any additional supporting devices, wheels or floating objects are not allowed. - The robot must complete the game in breaststroke swimming action with both arms and legs.
-No propeller 4. can be used.
+The robot has a body and four limbs only.
+Any additional supporting devices, wheels or floating objects are not allowed. - 4.
+The robot must complete the game in breaststroke swimming action with both arms and legs.
+No propeller can be used.

-- 1. A swimming competition board is used (see diagram). - Dimension of the transparent swimming track: 2300mm (Length) x 150mm (Width) x 300mm (Height) 2. filled with water to 150mm deep. - 3.
-The starting area is 300mm long.
+- 1. A swimming competition board is used (see diagram) - 2.
+Dimension of the transparent swimming track: 2300mm (Length) x 150mm (Width) x 300mm (Height) filled with water to 150mm deep. - 3.
+The start zone is 300mm long.

-- 1. Each team can play twice and the best time will be recorded.
-The shortest time to complete is the winner. - Contestants must use the Desktop Hand Generator provided by the Organizer to supply power to the robot.
-2. Pulling the wire of Desktop Hand Generator is prohibited. - The wire of the Desktop Hand Generator is long enough so that the contestants must stay behind at the 3. starting area.
-Moving along the field with the robot is prohibited. - 4.
-Once the game begins, the contestants cannot touch the robot until it reaches the acrylic board at the end of the runway.
-The maximum game time is 30 seconds.
+- 1. Each team plays twice and the best time is recorded.
+The team with the shortest amount of time to complete the game is the winner. - 2.
+Contestants must use the Desktop Hand Generator provided by the Organizer to supply power to the robot.
+Only the contestant himself/herself operates the Desktop Hand Generator and nobody is permitted to assist. - 3.
+The wire of the Desktop Hand Generator is long enough so that the contestants must stay behind at the start zone.
+Moving along the field with the robot is prohibited.
+Contestants may assign one student to help lower the wire in the water.
+Pulling the wire of the Desktop Hand Generator is prohibited. - 4.
+Contestants cannot touch the robot once it leaves the start zone.
+The competition is considered as incomplete if the robot stops moving or fails to reach the destination within the 30 seconds game time.
+The game ends when the robot reaches the acrylic board at the end of the runway.